birepeople/neo-MPM/README.md

 sudo apt-get update
 sudo apt-get install -y cuda-toolkit-11-6
 ```
-As line `1` please refer https://developer.download.nvidia.cn/compute/cuda/repos/ to choose your platform and backend for valid key (named `xxxxxxxx.pub`).
+As line `1`'s `ubuntu1804/x86_64/7fa2af80.pub` please refer to https://developer.download.nvidia.cn/compute/cuda/repos/ to choose your platform and backend for valid key (named `xxxxxxxx.pub`).

- `2`'s ubuntu`1804` should be your kernel version.
+Line `2`'s ubuntu`1804` should be your kernel version.

 Do:
 ```